tomrav/GitMerge2015/summaries/data_structure.md

 ```

 The tree representing `a` has two objects - two blobs, for `y` and for `z`.
-Notice that the blob representing `z` is the same one representing `x`!
+Notice that the blob representing `y` is the same one representing `x`!
 This is not a result of the fact that we already had such a blob in the repo - go into any repo and commit a file with the content 'hello', and you'll get a blob with the SHA starting with `ce0136`.
 Verify it by running `git cat-file -p ce0136`